tailless/webvr/README.md

 ## Create a Disco Ball

-- Change the geometry to Sphere and change colour of material and turn on flat shading.
+- Change the geometry to Sphere and change colour of material and turn on flat shading in createMesh()
-- Add extra lights.
-- Remove rotation on X axis.

-Change in createMesh()
 ```
 	geometry = new THREE.SphereGeometry(10, 32, 16);
 	material =  new THREE.MeshStandardMaterial({ color: 0xffffff, flatShading:true });
 ```

-Add in createLights()
+- Add extra lights in createLights()
 ```
 	var light = new THREE.SpotLight( 0xffffff, 0.5);
 	light.position.set( 50, -20, -20 );